thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 @import "./node_modules/bootstrap/scss/utilities/api";
 ```

-Now the path to import can differ with the project & folder structure you have, all we want is the scss files from bootstrap that we downloaded through npm.
+Now the path to import can differ with the project & folder structure you have, all we want is the SCSS files from bootstrap that we downloaded through npm.

 Here in this `bootstrap.scss` file, we are importing only the files that are required to achieve our goals that we set before getting started.
-Now the order for first 3 things matter here.
+Now, the order for first 3 things matter here.

 1. **Functions [Required]** - you need them at top to manipulate colors, SVGs, do calculations, etc.
 2. **Variable overrides** - We need to change the default values from bootstrap here, we'll make our changes here, but later.
-3. **Mixins [Required]** - Reusable mixins required to generate css.
+3. **Mixins [Required]** - Reusable mixins required to generate CSS.
 4. **Variables** - Whole set of default Sass variables from bootstrap.
-5. **Container** - scss for bootstrap container.
+5. **Container** - SCSS for bootstrap container.
-6. **Grid** - Grid scss so that we can manuplate the columns.
+6. **Grid** - Grid SCSS so that we can manipulate the columns.
 7. **Buttons** - to remove the border-radius from them.
 (Remember the goals we set earlier.)
 8. **Utilities** - Utilities like position, floats, margin & padding, height & width etc. (Again, we need to extend them till 10 units.)
 9. **Utilities API** to generate class names based on the Sass map in `_utilities.scss`.

 This should be enough to compile our custom build with only the parts we have imported.
-Now, open the `package.json` file, it should have a test script that we need to customize or you can also add a new one.
+Now, open the `package.json` file, it should have a test script that we need to customize, or you can also add a new one.

 ```json
  "scripts": {